VUIIS/dax/docs/howtofs/README.rst

 #.
 Leave the suffix as "_v2" and click copy instrument
 #.
 Reorder the newly created instrument to be alphabetical in the list
 #.
 Click the newly created instrument to open it
 #.
-Click the pencil to edit the field Processor YAML File
+Click the pencil to edit the field *Processor YAML File*
 #.
 Remove "_v2" from the Variable Name and rename it to match the new processor
 #.
 In ActionTags/Field Annotations, change the @DEFAULT value to the new processor yaml file name, e.g. Processor FS6_v1 should have @DEFAULT="FS6_v1.2.3_processor.yaml"
 #.
-Click Save to save changes to the field Processor YAML File
+Click Save to save changes to the field *Processor YAML File*
 #.
-Click the pencil to edit the field Processor Arguments
+Click the pencil to edit the field *Processor Arguments*
 #.
-Remove "_v2" from the Variable Name and rename it to match the new processor, e.g. fs6_v1_file
+Remove "_v2" from the Variable Name and rename it to match the new processor, e.g. fs6_v1_args
+#.
+Click Save to save changes to the field *Processor Arguments*
 #.
 Click Submit Changes for Review (these changes should be automatically accepted)